iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 **Next Steps**

 !!! tip "Use in production"
-    The source for the Helm chart used in this tutorial can be found in the following location.
+    The source for the Helm chart used in this tutorial is located in the folder below.
     ```shell
+    #ITER8 is the root folder for the Iter8 GitHub repo
     $ITER8/helm/deploy
     ```
-    Adapt the templates as needed by your application in order use this chart in production.
+    Adapt the Helm templates as needed by your application in order use this chart in production.

 !!! tip "Try other Iter8 tutorials"
     Iter8 can work in any K8s environment.
 Try Iter8 in the following environments.